 The Atheros AR9485 802.11b g n WiFi Adapter is a network device manufactured by Atheros.
 Issues like weak Wi-Fi signal, slow DNS lookup, duplicate IP addresses, slow network and excessive CPU usage can be solved by updating this driver.
 Our archive contains Windows 7 drivers that support this device.
 Windows Vista and Windows XP are also supported.
-Visitors have downloaded matching drivers over 309,116 times with an aggregate rating of 4.7 out of 5 stars.
+Visitors have downloaded matching drivers over 53,239 times with an aggregate rating of 4 out of 5 stars.
 Find the best version below that matches your operating system.
-All downloads available on this website have been scanned by the latest anti-virus software and are guaranteed to be virus and malware-free.
+DriverGuide utilizes the latest anti-virus software to guarantee downloads that are safe from viruses and malware.

 |Qualcomm Atheros AR9485 802.11b g n WiFi Adapter Driver Update Utility||Install the driver automatically|